berensp/berensp.github.io/_posts/2024-08-18-rebirth-of-the-album.md

 ## If I were to start a vinyl album collection...

-...These 20 would be first.
+...these 20 would be first.

 You have to apply some tough criteria to let an album into the Top 20:
-- It's got to be magnificent on multiple levels (musically, emotionally, philosophically)
+- It's got to be **magnificent on multiple levels** (musically, emotionally, philosophically), and **age well** as you uncover more with each listen.
-- It's got to age well, as you listen more deeply and hear more.
-- Can't be a greatest hits or compilation album because that would be cheatin', Man—otherwise I'd be forced to throw in Elton John's *Greatest Hits* ('74) and Bob Marley's *Legend* ('84)[^5].
+- **Can't be a greatest hits** or compilation album because that would be cheatin', Man—otherwise I might be forced to throw in Elton John's *Greatest Hits* ('74) and Bob Marley's *Legend* ('84)[^5].
-- Just one album per artist, because variety is the spice of life...and there's the real threat that a second Beatles, Zeppelin, or Springsteen album could beat out some others on the list.
+- Just **one album per artist**, because variety is the spice of life...and there's the real threat that a second Beatles, Zeppelin, or Springsteen album could beat out some others on the list.

 [^5]: *Legend* is a timeless classic, but I'm also kind of with John Bonham on the boredom factor of reggae as a genre.

-And so, here's my definitive list, which I suppose I could buy and pay for by taking a two-year break from the music streaming service:
+And so, here's my definitive list, which I suppose I could purchase and pay for by taking a two-year break from the music streaming service:

 | № | Album | Artist | Year |
 | :----: | :--- | :--- | :----: |